ulrichwohak/ulrichwohak.github.io/_posts/2021-08-06-did-continuous-treatment-5-minute.md

 **Parallel Trends Assumptions**

-With a continuous treatment, the analogue of the "standard" parallel trends assumption with a binary treatment is the following
+With a continuous treatment, the analogue of the “standard” parallel trends assumption with a binary treatment is the following

 *Standard Parallel Trends:* For all possible values of the dose $$d$$